sangeetaroy111/DeviceFleetManagement/README.md

   iii.
 Architecture overview on how backend and CLI interact

   iv.
 Detailed example on how to use CLI to interact with the services for all API function
-    This will run in infinite loop, every time will ask whiich service to call with user input (1-5), any other number is exit condition. each service will ask related input from user to continue.
+    This will every time will ask whiich service to call with user input (1-5), any other number is exit condition. each service will ask related input from user to continue.
   v.
 Assumptions/simplifications/improvements
+      a.
+Exception handler need to be added, also need to add checks for negative scenarios.
+      b.
+GetDeviceAction API call is currently based only on Action ID, Device ID can be added for better design amd maintenance.
+      c.
+Client CLI can be more user friendly with infinite loop for different API call by users.